How Gas Fireplace Works

 When the burner regulator the gas fireplace is turned on, the control valve opens, allowing gas to flow to the burner.
 The pilot light ignites the gas and produces a small flame.
 This flame heats up the thermocouple, which generates a small electrical current that signals to the control valve that it is safe to open fully, allowing more gas to flow to the burner.

 As the gas flows through the burner, it mixes with air to produce a clean-burning flame.
-The burner’s size and shape determine the flame’s size, shape, and combustion process, and many burners are designed to create a realistic fire effect.
+The flame’s size, shape, and combustion process are determined by the burner’s size and shape, and many burners are designed to create a realistic fire effect.

-Modern gas fireplaces often feature advanced burner systems that can be controlled by a a remote control or wall switch, allowing you to adjust the flame height and heat output to your desired level.
+Modern gas fireplaces often incorporate advanced burner systems, which you can control using a remote control or wall switch.
+These controls enable you to adjust the flame height and heat output to your desired level for a more customized and comfortable experience.

 Logs and Other Media?